mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 ## Hints

 Every phase of design thinking is important to create useful solutions!
-Don't forget switching roles "developer" and "user" after 20 minutes to stay in timebox of 45 minutes for this phase.
+Don't forget switching roles as "developer" and "user" after 20 minutes to stay in our timebox of 45 minutes for this phase.

 ## Useful Resources for Own Searches